A valid passport is required to enter Brazil.

 Get to the airport plenty early on your day of departure.
 You will have spent a lot of money on the trip, so start off on the right foot.
 Carry some bills in small denominations for tips, airport meters, snacks, etc.

-Check the expiration date on your passport.
-Brazil requires that your passport be valid for six months past the dates of your travel.
 And, as mentioned earlier, take a photocopy of the photo page of the passport, in case you lose the original.
 The copy will greatly facilitate the process of securing a new one.

 Plan for rain.
 Always take a raincoat and always take it with you on each outing.
 It’s amazing how many wet anglers have a nice dry raincoat in their guestroom at the camp.
 If it doesn’t rain, they make an excellent outer shell for cool mornings.
 Pack sensibly.
 Use soft-sided luggage and take only as much clothing as you will need.
 Always take your passport, airline tickets, medications, camera equipment and valuables in a carry-on such as a backpack or small valise.